mahmoud1410/Automatic-Review-Analyzer/README.md

 Below are two example entries from our dataset.
 Each entry consists of the review and its label.
 The two reviews were written by different customers describing their experience with a sugar-free candy.
 Nasty No flavor.
 The candy is just red, No flavor.
 Just plan and chewy.
-I would never buy them again	-1 YUMMY!
-You would never guess that they're sugar-free and it's so great that you can eat them pretty much guilt free! i was so impressed that i've ordered some for myself (w dark chocolate) to take to the office.
+I would never buy them again	-1

+YUMMY!
+You would never guess that they're sugar-free and it's so great that you can eat them pretty much guilt free! i was so impressed that i've ordered some for myself (w dark chocolate) to take to the office.
 These are just EXCELLENT!
 1

 In order to automatically analyze reviews, you will need to complete the following tasks: